SECURITY GUIDE

 5. Backup Private Key: Store on encrypted USB drive, NEVER upload to cloud services

-Verifying BlackOps Official PGP Keys
+Verifying Official PGP Keys

 🔐 PGP Key Security Rules: